ocaml-sf/learn-ocaml-corpus/exercises/tree_iterators/descr.md

 however, these invariants play no role.

-The **fringe** of a tree is the list of its elements, in the order in which they appear when the tree is displayed as an OCaml expression.
+The **fringe** of a tree is the list of its elements, in the order in which they appear when the tree is written down as an OCaml expression.
 (This is sometimes known as an infix enumeration.)
 For instance, the fringe of the tree `Node (Node (Leaf, 0, Leaf), 1, Node (Leaf, 2, Leaf))` is the list `[0; 1; 2]`.